open-sauced/docs/docs/contributing/introduction-to-contributing.md

 sidebar_label: "Introduction to Contributing"
 keywords:
   - "introduction to contributing"
+  - "Getting started with contributions"
+  - "New contributor guide"
+  - "How to contribute effectively"
+  - "Contribution essentials"
+  - "Open source contribution guide"
+  - "Making your first contribution"
+  - "Beginner-friendly contributions"
+  - "Contributing to open source projects"
+  - "Starting your contribution journey"
+  -  "First-time contributor tips"
 ---

 Contributions are always welcome, no matter how large or small.
 Before contributing,